Scalaron-Higgs inflation: Effective single-field reduction

 Equation \eqref{EQPertQs} shows that a positive damping ratio $m_{s}^2/3H^2>0$ leads to an exponential suppression of the isocurvature modes $Q_{s}$.
 From equation \eqref{mssvalley2} it can be seen that for $\xi\gtrsim 1$, the isocurvature modes are heavily suppressed.
 It was argued in the previous sections that for generic initial conditions $\varphi_0$ as well as fixed $\lambda\approx10^{-1}$ and $\xi\gtrsim 1$, the trajectory falls into the valley within $\mathcal{O}(1)$ efolds.
 We therefore conclude that the problem reduces to an effectively single-field one for $\xi\gtrsim 1$.

 So far, we restricted our analysis to large values of the non-minimal coupling.
 The conclusion that the scalaron-Higgs model reduces to an effective single-field one for $\xi\gtrsim 1$, relied upon the fact that on the hilltop at $\varphi=0$, the curvature in the $\varphi$ direction is proportional to $\xi$, and hence inflationary trajectories starting on the hill are immediately pushed into one of the valleys, in which inflation takes place predominantly in the $\hat{\chi}$ direction and the isocurvature modes are suppressed.
 This conclusion is also in agreement with the findings of the recent work \cite{He2018}.
 However, for $\xi\ll 1$ this argument is no longer valid and a more careful analysis is required -- not explored in \cite{He2018}.
 Moreover, from \eqref{ValleYFormation} and the CMB constraint \eqref{ConstCMBStar}, it can be seen that the height difference between the hilltop and the valley disappears in the small $\xi$ limit.
 Likewise, \eqref{ValleyEQ} implies that the separation between the two valleys vanishes in the low $\xi$ limit.
 Therefore, the two valleys degenerate and form a single broad valley for $\xi\ll1$, as can be seen in Fig.~\ref{smallxi}.
-In this scenario, inflation essentially takes place on the flat plateau around $\varphi=0$.
-We perform a detailed analysis of the $\xi\ll1$ regime in Sec.~\ref{Sec:smallxi} and show that for $\lambda\approx 10^{-1}$, even in the extreme limit $\xi\to0$, the scalaron-Higgs model gives the same attractor predictions as non-minimal Higgs inflation or Starobinsky inflation with no isocurvature effects.
+In this scenario, inflation essentially takes place inside this central valley along ${\varphi=0}$ line.
+We perform a detailed analysis of the $\xi\ll1$ regime in Sec.~\ref{Sec:smallxi} and show that for $\lambda\approx 10^{-1}$, even in the extreme limit $\xi\to0$, the scalaron-Higgs model gives the same attractor predictions as non-minimal Higgs inflation or Starobinsky inflation with no significant production of isocurvature modes until the end of inflation.
 This might not be intuitively expected, since in contrast to the pure single-field Starobinsky model, in the low $\xi$ limit of the scalaron-Higgs model there are two dynamical fields, both of which become equally light in this regime.